istio/istio.io/content/en/blog/2021/patch-tuesdays/index.md

 When operating any software, it is preferable to plan for possible downtime when upgrading.
-Given the work that the Istio community is doing around Day 2 operations in 2021, the Environments working group has done a good job to streamline many pgrade issues users have seen.
+Given the work that the Istio community is doing around Day 2 operations in 2021, the Environments working group has done a good job to streamline many upgrade issues users have seen.
 The Product Security Working Group intends to help Day 2 operations by having routine security release days so that upgrade operations can be planned in advance for our users.

 ## Patch Tuesdays